Dan Orlovsky: Detroit Lions (first stint)

 Orlovsky was selected during the fifth round of the 2005 NFL draft, 145th overall by the Detroit Lions.
 When Jeff Garcia went down with an injury in the 2005 preseason, Orlovsky emerged as the Lions' primary backup.
 He played in two regular season contests in 2005, including the nationally televised Thanksgiving Day game against the Atlanta Falcons.
 In the two contests combined, Orlovsky completed 7-of-17 passes for 63 yards, with no touchdowns or interceptions.

-Before the 2006 season, the Lions traded Joey Harrington, released Jeff Garcia, and signing Jon Kitna and Josh McCown.
+Before the 2006 season, the Lions traded Joey Harrington, released Jeff Garcia, and signed Jon Kitna and Josh McCown.
 Orlovsky spent the 2006 season as the third-string QB.
 Orlovsky was projected to be the second-string quarterback in 2007 because Drew Stanton, who was picked in the second round of the 2007 NFL draft, was placed on injured reserve; however, the Lions acquired J. T. O'Sullivan, who bumped Orlovsky back to third on the depth chart.
 Orlovsky did not take a regular season snap in 2006 or 2007; in 2008, O'Sullivan went to the San Francisco 49ers and emerged as the starting QB there.

 On September 15 against the Green Bay Packers, he finished the game, completing two of four attempts for six yards.

 Orlovsky made his first career NFL start on October 12, 2008, in a 12–10 Lions loss against the Minnesota Vikings.
 He completed 12 of 21 passes for 150 yards, with one touchdown and no turnovers.
 However, early in the first quarter when he lined up in shotgun formation, he inadvertently ran out of the back of his own end zone for a safety, in what turned out to be the margin of victory.
 "When they started blowing the whistle, I was like, 'Did we false start, or were they offsides or something?'"
 Orlovsky said.
 "And I looked, and I was just like, 'You're an idiot.'"
 The game ended up being the closest the Lions would come to a victory in their historic 0–16 season, as many of their other games ended up being blowouts.

 In the following week of the Lions' winless season, Orlovsky connected with Calvin Johnson on a 96-yard touchdown pass.

 Orlovsky also started in the final game of the 2008 season, but was unable to lead his team to their first victory of the season.
 Orlovsky announced his intention to explore the free agent market at the end of the 2008 season rather than accept a contract as a backup quarterback in Detroit.